Thermostad

 A thermostad is a homogeneous layer of oceanic waters in terms of temperature, it is defined as a relative minimum of the vertical temperature gradient.

 The term was coined in 1966 by R. Carlton Seitz, at the time at the Chesapeake Bay Institute of Johns Hopkins University.

-He proposed it as in opposition to a thermocline, in which the thermal gradient is large.
+He proposed it in opposition to a thermocline, in which the thermal gradient is large.
 The ending "stad" is from the Greek word στάδην meaning "in an upright position", from the root ἵστημι meaning to stand.

 The suffix "-stad" is now widely used in oceanography.